 Not too long ago, I read an article by Christine Frazier, How to Take Charge of Your Novel’s Symbolism.
 It discussed the symbols used in books, like J.K.
 Rowling’s Harry Potter series and Suzanne Collins’ The Hunger Game.

 Writing The Ruby Cell has come a long way since its inception.
-I’m still working on some edits, but I took a small break to finalize my protagonist’s own symbol.
+I’m still working on some edits, but I took a small break to finalize my protagonist’s symbol.
 The idea was rattling around in my brain for a while.
 I just needed to determine what it was going to be.

 Since Blade is a blacksmith, I chose to use his family’s touchmark.
 The touchmark is a metal “stamp” used to sign the finished metal piece.
-You may have seen something similar with fine china, crystal, or Tiffany lamp.
+You may have seen something similar to fine china, crystal, or Tiffany lamp.

 Now, it’s back to my edits.